JMuffin/Laskomex_lm8_homeassistant/README.md

 Relays should be connected to the locations indicated on the schematic (Podlaczenie.jpg), remembering to remove the measuring resistor in the volume control circuit - marked on the schematic as "X".
 This connection allows us to use the handset even when the MUTE function is enabled - we retain full functionality of the intercom regardless of the Home Assistant settings.

+The complete build, components placing and final look are on IMG_9403 and IMG_9405 jpeg pictures.